MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 Other properties that are not shown here can be set however you want.

 Arena sessions are always version 1.
-Setting the **inviteProtocol** to “tournamentGame” enables the match-ready notifications to be sent to tournament participants.
+Setting the **inviteProtocol** to "tournamentGame" enables the match-ready notifications to be sent to tournament participants.
 **memberInitialization** is set to null to disable QoS.

 The gameplay capability must be set because the session represents a match, and the arbitration capability is required for results reporting.